seancorfield/next-jdbc/doc/getting-started.md

 ## Installation

-**You must be using Clojure 1.10 or later.** 1.11.1 is the most recent stable version of Clojure (as of April 5th, 2022).
+**You must be using Clojure 1.10 or later.** 1.11.2 is the most recent stable version of Clojure (as of March 15th, 2024).

 You can add `next.jdbc` to your project with either: